swiftlang/swift-experimental-string-processing/Documentation/Evolution/RegexSyntax.md

 We also support [UTS#18][uts18]'s full set of character class operators (to our knowledge no other engine does).
 Beyond that, UTS#18 deals with semantics rather than syntax, and what syntax it uses is covered by the above list.
 We also parse Java's properties (e.g. `\p{javaLowerCase}`), meaning we support a superset of Java 8 as well.

 Note that there are minor syntactic incompatibilities and ambiguities involved in this approach.
-Each is addressed in the relevant sections below
+Each is addressed in the relevant sections below.

 Regex syntax will be part of Swift's source-compatibility story as well as its binary-compatibility story.
 Thus, we present a detailed and comprehensive design.